animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name}'s `ResourceManager` will use these two threshold values (`critical-off-heap-percentage` & `eviction-off-heap-percentage`) to more effectively manage the off-heap memory in much the same way as the JVM does when managing heap memory. {data-store-name}
-`ResourceManager` will prevent the cache from consuming too much off-heap memory by evicting old data.
+GemFire's `ResourceManager` will use these two threshold values (`critical-off-heap-percentage` & `eviction-off-heap-percentage`) to more effectively manage the off-heap memory in much the same way as the JVM does when managing heap memory.
+GemFire `ResourceManager` will prevent the cache from consuming too much off-heap memory by evicting old data.
 If the off-heap manager is unable to keep up, then the `ResourceManager` refuses additions to the cache